 Understanding your own personal hormone levels, how they fluctuate over your cycle and how they change over different life stages can you keep track of any imbalances that may be making you feel less than your best.

-The main female hormones in our blood test are Follicle Stimulating Hormone (FSH), Luteinising Hormone (LH) and Oestrogen.
+The main hormones in our female hormone blood test are Follicle Stimulating Hormone (FSH), Luteinising Hormone (LH) and Oestrogen.

 FSH and LH are known as control hormones and together with oestradiol (oestrogen) will identify potential hormonal problems that could affect your menstrual cycle.
 Changes in these hormone levels prior to the menopause can impact your general wellbeing as well as fertility.

 High levels of prolactin can suppress other hormones such as FSH and LH.
 Raised levels of prolactin outside of pregnancy can be a sign of an underactive thyroid or physiological response to stress.

 Testosterone affects bone and muscle mass, the brain, fat distribution throughout the body, energy levels and fertility.
 High levels of testosterone in women can indicate polycystic ovary syndrome.